LATITUDE

 GROWING DEGREE DAYS

 The Vin Santo di Montepulciano area shows off the best of Tuscany.
-Here you'll find gentle hills covered with grape vines, old towns, and beautiful stone houses that have watched over wine-making for hundreds of years.
-While the Vin Santo wine is amazing, the whole area offers beautiful views and rich culture.
+Here you'll find gentle hills covered with grape vines located at arround 400 meters over sea level, old towns, and beautiful stone houses that have watched over wine-making for hundreds of years.
+While the wine of Vin Santo is amazing, the whole area offers beautiful views and rich culture.

 The Vin Santo di Montepulciano region enjoys ideal conditions for wine production.
-In Tuscany, the combination of warm summers and mild winters creates a unique environment for exceptional wines.
+Within this subregion, the vines are lovated in sites offering excellent exposure.
+In Tuscany, the combination of warm summers and mild winters creates a unique environment for these exceptional wines.
 The seasonal weather alterations occur perfectly to support healthy grape growth.

-In July and August, the abundant sunshine helps the grapes become sweet and aromatic.
+In July and August, the abundant sunshine helps the grapes pf Vin Santo become sweet and aromatic.
 As autumn arrives, cooler temperatures enhance the grapes' enticing fragrances.
 The area receives approximately 690 millimetres of rainfall annually, primarily in October, providing the grapevines with essential moisture without excessive water intake.

 Visit between late September and early October to experience the highlight of the harvest season.
-Witness the traditional process of grape picking and winemaking.
+Witness the traditional process of grape picking and winemaking of this classified wine.
 Many wineries host special events during this period, offering valuable insights into the art of winemaking.

 If spring is more to your liking, consider coming from May to June.
 This is when the grape vines are lush and green, and winemakers are eager to give you a tour.
 The pleasant weather allows for comfortable walks through the vineyards and enjoyable outdoor wine tastings.